5un5/coursera-gettingandcleaningdata-project/README.md

 Using merge to make the activities from the merged activity vector more readable, we replace all the numbers, 1-6 representing activities, with the character terms to label the activities.
 Then, using cbind, we add this vector of activity terms to the tables of means and standard deviations we created in step 2 above.

-Now wer are ready to create the new matrix.
+Now we are ready to create the new matrix.
 It starts as 2 matrices, AverageMeans and AverageStandardDeviations; each is 6 x 33 because there are 6 kinds of activities and 33 means and 33 standard deviations.

 We fill in these matrices by looping throught the 6 activities.